130oclock/digital_Library/README.md

 - Add multiselect for deletion using checkboxes
 - Add calendar view of reading activity
 - Add status for read books
-- Don't reload page when adding a book, but add it on client side